How To Bet Tuesday’s NBA Superstar Super Boost on DraftKings Sportsbook

 - Wagering on this promotion must use funds from your cash balance or DK Dollars to qualify

-- Excludes live bets, parlays, SP, SGPx, cash out bets, and voided bets
+- Excludes live bets, parlays, SGP, SGPx, cash out bets, and voided bets

 - Must be 21+, unless otherwise stated, and physically located in AZ, CO, CT, IA, IL, IN, KS, LA, MA, MD, MI, NH (18+), NJ, NY, OH, CA-ON (19+), OR, PA, TN, VA, WV, or WY (18+)